google/gson/UserGuide.md

 </dependencies>
 ```

-That is it, now your maven project is Gson enabled.
+That is it, now your Maven project is Gson enabled.

 ### <a name="TOC-Primitives-Examples"></a>Primitives Examples